OCOM COMLEX-USA

 Board Preparedness Plan

-The plan detailed below is designed to prepare OMS-II students for success on the 1st National board examinations.
-For success on the 2nd National board examinations, the clinical curriculum and third year mandatory procedures will be used as preparatory tools.
+The plan outlined below is designed to prepare OMS-II students for success on the first national board examination.
+Preparation for the second national board examination is supported through the clinical curriculum and required third-year clinical experiences.

-• Utilize a board preparation time at the end of the second year and before taking COMLEX-USA Level 1 in May
+• Utilize dedicated board preparation time at the end of the second year to consolidate learning prior to COMLEX-USA Level 1

 OCOM Students are Prepared for Success on National Board Exams Because They: